ramonhagenaars/typish/README.md

 This decorator allows one to capture the type hint of a variable that calls a function.
 If no hint is provided, `None` is passed as a value for `hint`.

+Just remember: with great power comes great responsibility.
+Use this functionality wisely.
+You may want to make sure that if you hinted a variable with a certain type, your `hintable` function does indeed return a value of that type.

 ```python
 @hintable
 def cast(arg: Any, hint: Type[T]) -> T: